Application deadline

 - Writing for Performance 1 and 2: introduces key playwriting and screenwriting skills as well as writing for younger audiences and radio.

-- Research Skills for Creative Writing: an introduction to primary skills such as proofreading and copy-editing; the literary marketplace, and the roles of editors, publishers, agents and festival organisers; the use of IT resources and library materials.
+- Research Skills for Creative Writing: an introduction to primary skills such as proofreading and copy-editing, the literary marketplace and the roles of editors, publishers, agents and festival organisers, and the use of IT resources and library materials.

 In August, students will submit an original piece of writing of about 45 minutes of performance time (8,000 to 10,000 words).
 This should be developed in consultation with a supervisor.